DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

 ### Filter the table, using Pandas

 Ok.
 Now.
 Actual filtering!
-Later, I'll show you a few options to filter a table, but lets start with a pandas based approach, since Pandas is probably something a lot of people are familar with.
+Later, I'll show a few other options to filter a table, but lets start with a pandas based approach, since Pandas is probably something a lot of people are familar with.
 One nice thing about Apache Arrow ``Table`` objects is that they let us create Pandas dataframes from them super easy, all we need to do is call `[table].to_pandas()`.
 And, creating an Arrow table from a dataframe is similarly simple (as you'll see below).
 So, here is a first implementation of the filtering code:

 ```python
 def process(self, inputs, outputs):